I’m a long-time Seattle local with solid recommendations on how to visit Seattle on a budget!

 You can easily visit Seattle without a car.
 It has a walk score of 74 and is one of the most bike-friendly cities in America.
-In addition, Seattle has a lot of public transit options available that make getting around the city easy for visitors and locals alike.
+In addition, the city has a lot of public transit options available that make getting around Seattle easy for visitors and locals alike.

 Help us help you travel better!